eProsima/vulcanexus/docs/rst/installation/linux_binary_installation.rst

 Setup sources
 -------------

-First, add the Qt 5.15 required repository running the commands:
+First, add the Qt 5.15 repository, required for the installation of several Fast DDS Monitor dependencies, running the commands:

 .. code-block:: bash